$BV$-structure on Hochschild cohomology for exceptional local algebras of quaternion type. Case of even parameter

-In order to describe structure of graded Lie algebra, one should only know, how $\Delta$ works on Hochschild cohomology.
-In this article we are interested in the case $c=0$ and so working only with $R(k,0,d)$, which we often call $R$.
-Right multiplication by $\lambda \in \Lambda$ induces an endomorphism $\lambda^{*}$ of left $\Lambda$-module $\Lambda$; and we denote it as $\lambda^*$ for simplicity.
-Also we will use endomorphism of right $\Lambda$-module $\Lambda$, indused by left multiplication on $\lambda$, which we denote as ${}^{*}\lambda$.
-For computations we construct 4-periodic complex in cathegory of $\Lambda$-modules
+In order to describe a structure of graded Lie algebra one should only know how $\Delta$ acts on $HH^*(A)$.
+In this article we are interested in the case $c=0$, so consider only $R(k,0,d)$: we often write $R$ for this algebra.
+Observe that the right multiplication by $\lambda \in \Lambda$ induces an endomorphism $\lambda^{*}$ of the left $\Lambda$-module $\Lambda$.
+Also we will use an endomorphism of the right $\Lambda$-module $\Lambda$, induced by the left multiplication on $\lambda$, which we denote by ${}^{*}\lambda$.
+For computations we construct 4-periodic complex in the category of (left) $\Lambda$-modules